-- 3. The Tribunal publishes hearing lists for all directions, case conferences, mediations and public hearings on the Tribunal's website.
-The hearing lists give the names of the parties unless the name has been anonymised. - 4.
-The Tribunal publishes most of its decisions on the NSW Caselaw website.
-Published decisions give the name of the parties and witnesses unless they are anonymised.
-Detailed information about published decisions is set out in NCAT Policy No 2 Publishing Reasons for Decision (paragraphs 8 -17 and 25-27)
+- 3. The Tribunal publishes hearing lists for all hearings on the Tribunal's website.
+The hearing lists give the names of the parties. - 4.
+The Tribunal publishes some its decisions on the NSW Caselaw website.
+Published decisions give the name of the parties and witnesses.
+Detailed information about published decisions is set out in NCAT Policy No 2 Publishing Reasons for Decision (paragraphs 8 -17 and 25-27).